3d/2d artist • Motion Designer • Character Designer

 Linkedin:

-I continually explore visually vibrant colors in my digital work such as original characters and environments with a variety of different styles of linework.
-However, my main-style is cartoony like.
-Some of my artwork has mixed media elements to it such as putting 2D with 3D or photography elements.
-Most of the characters I created are non-human, such as anthropomorphic animals, robots, and aliens.
-The reason why I created these types of characters is because it’s more interesting to me and it’s easier for me to get a more creative vision when it comes to creating new characters.
-My work was inspired by a variety of things such as cartoons, movies, video games, internet animation, even music.
-For example, one of my favorite movies was Wall-E which inspired me to create robot characters.
-And that one Nintendo game called Nintendogs plus Cats which inspired me to create my first characters based on animals.
-Studying 3D and VFX while I am still doing 2D has given me a creative vision on what my future works would look like if I combined different things together to create a new unique style I had never thought of before.
-I could be adding a 2d drawing of a character in a 3d background, or a 3d model of a character in the photograph background with 2d props.
-It could be bizarre, but unique.
+In my digital work, I explore visually vibrant colors, and create original characters and environments in a variety of linework styles.
+Some of my artwork has mixed media elements, including 2D and 3D photographic elements.
+Most of the characters I create are non-human, such as anthropomorphic animals, robots, and aliens.
+I create these types of characters because they interest me, and I become my best creative self when experimenting with such characters.
+My work is inspired by a variety of cartoons, movies, video games, internet animation, and music.
+For example, one of my favorite movies is “Wall-E,” and I’m inspired by the Nintendo game “Nintendogs plus Cats,” both of which sparked my interest in creating robots and animals.
+Studying 3D and VFX has helped me acquire the creative vision to combine different forms of media to create a unique style, which I’d describe as a mixture of 2D characters and 3D backgrounds.
+Whether I’m adding a 2D drawing of a character in a 3D background, or a 3D model of a character in a photographic background with 2D props, my style is always unique.